Perform data operations in Azure Managed Redis

 -

 Run the following command in the terminal to start the console app.
-Ensure the Python environment is still active.
+Refer to the commands from earlier in the exercise to activate the environment, if needed, before running the command.

 python main.py -